flyteorg/flytesnacks/cookbook/core/extend_flyte/README.rst

         df = query_task(time=t)
         return process(df=df)

-There are two options when writing a new task type: you can write a task plugin as an extension in Flytekit, or you can go deeper and write a plugin in the Flyte backend.
+There are four options when writing a new task type: you can write a task plugin as an extension in Flytekit, or you can go deeper and write a plugin in the Flyte backend:
+  - :ref:`Custom Flytekit only plugin <custom_task_plugin.py>`
+  - :ref:`Custom container/Task template <task_template.py>`
+  - :ref:`Custom behavior type <custom_types>`
+  - :ref:`Backend plugin <backend_plugins>`

 Flytekit-only plugin
 --------------------